PombertLab/SYNY/README.md

 ##### Running SYNY:

 SYNY can be run from the command line with the `run_syny.pl` master script.
 In the command line below, no gap is allowed during gene cluster inferences, and Circos plots are produced in pairwise mode.
-The latter can be changed with the `--circos` command line switch (possible values are: `pair`, `concatenated`, `both`).
+The latter can be changed with the `--circos` command line switch (possible values are: `pair`, `concatenated`, `all`).
 Note that when comparing several genomes, concatenated plots can quickly become too dense for legibility.
 Producing concatenated plots can also significantly increase computation time.

 ```Bash
 ##### Runtime (Intel i5-12500H mobile CPU)